Kevin O’Leary Says You Need a Prenup — Even If You’re Not Rich

 Millions of Readers

-If you’re preparing to tie the knot, you’re likely focused on the joyful details — the venue, the honeymoon and building a life together.
-But one crucial topic often gets overlooked: your financial future.
+If you’re preparing to tie the knot, you’re likely focused on the joyful details with your future spouse — the venue, the honeymoon and building a life together.
+However, one crucial topic often gets overlooked by newlywed couples: your financial future in the event of a divorce.

 Why Every Couple Should Consider a Prenup